 Through the Eyes of Jesus

-I pray that Gospel for Asia will become like a bridge, giving you the opportunity to walk away from your own preoccupations and see the perishing multitudes through the eyes of Jesus.
+I pray that GFA World will become like a bridge, giving you the opportunity to walk away from your own preoccupations and see the perishing multitudes through the eyes of Jesus.

 May you allow God to use your life to impact the lives of millions through your prayers and partnership with our national brothers and sisters.
 A hundred years from now, you will be glad you did!

 Founder of GFA